openfaas/faas/CONTRIBUTING.md

 #### Core Team

-The Core Team includes:

-- Alex Ellis (@alexellis) - Lead
-- Lucas Roesler (@LucasRoesler) - SME for logs, provider model and secrets

 The Core Team have the ear of the Project Lead.
 They help with strategy, project maintenance, community management, and make a regular commitment of time to the project on a weekly basis.

-The Core Team will usually be responsible for, or be a subject-matter-expert (SME) for a sub-system of OpenFaaS.
-Core Team may be granted write (push) access to one or more sub-systems.
+Each member will be responsible for, or be a subject-matter-expert (SME) for a sub-system of OpenFaaS and will be granted write (push) access to the related repositories.

-The Core Team gain access to a private *core* channel and are required to participate on a regular basis.

 The Core Team have the same responsibilities and perks of the Membership Team, in addition will need to keep in close contact with the rest of the Core Team and the Project Lead.

+* Members are listed on the project homepage as being part of the Core group and are shown first.
-* Core Team are expected to attend 1:1 Zoom calls with the Project Lead up to once per month
+* Members are expected to attend 1:1 Zoom calls with the Project Lead up to once per month
-* Core Team members will notify the Project Lead and Core Team of any leave of a week or more and set a status in Slack of "away".
+* Members will notify the Project Lead and Core Team of any leave of a week or more and set a status in Slack of "away".

 Core Team attend all project meetings and calls.
 Allowances will be made for timezones and other commitments.

+The Core Team includes:

+- Alex Ellis (@alexellis) - Lead
+- Lucas Roesler (@LucasRoesler) - SME for logs, provider model and secrets

 #### Members Team